bek0s/gbkfit/docs/source/install.rst

 - An OpenMP library.
   This usually comes with your compiler and you do not have to install anything.
 However, this is not always the case.
-For example, when compiling with Apple Clang compiler, you may have to install the libomp library (which is available through Homebrew and MacPorts).
+For example, when compiling with Apple Clang compiler, you may have to install the libomp library (available through Homebrew and MacPorts).

 Once all required dependencies are installed, run: